zhw1nq/cs2-rockthevote/README.md

   "Nominate": {
     "Enabled": true,
     "EnabledInWarmup": true,
-    "MenuType": "ScreenMenu", # The menu that will be used to show the vote.
-Options = ScreenMenu/ChatMenu/HudMenu "NominateLimit": 1, # How many maps a single player can nominate per map vote "Permission": "" # empty = anyone can use. "@css/vip" = only vip's can use (any perm allowed) },
+    "MenuType": "WasdnMenu", # The menu that will be used to show the vote.
+Options = ChatMenu, CenterHtmlMenu, WasdMenu, ConsoleMenu
+    "NominateLimit": 1, # How many maps a single player can nominate per map vote "Permission": "" # empty = anyone can use. "@css/vip" = only vip's can use (any perm allowed) },
   "Votemap": {
     "Enabled": false,
-    "MenuType": "ScreenMenu", # The menu that will be used to show the vote.
-Options = ScreenMenu/ChatMenu/HudMenu "VotePercentage": 50, # Percentage of votes required to pass the vote "ChangeMapImmediately": true,
+    "MenuType": "WasdnMenu", # The menu that will be used to show the vote.
+Options = ChatMenu, CenterHtmlMenu, WasdMenu, ConsoleMenu
+    "VotePercentage": 50, # Percentage of votes required to pass the vote "ChangeMapImmediately": true,
     "EnabledInWarmup": false,